What is Discounted Cash Flow? - Investment Guide

 Suppose you buy a doughnut store for $100.
 (Maybe it's a little roadside stand in the wilds of Canada, and that's why it's such a bargain.)
 Business is good, but you hate getting up at 4 am, so you sell it a year later for $150.
 You've made $50: a 50% return in a year.

-That simple math provides a specific dollar amount.
-If you can hit those targets of $200 and $300p, you'll make made a very good return on your investment.
+That math gives you a specific dollar amount.
+If you can hit those targets of $200 and $300, you'll make made a very good return on your investment.
 Your question is now "Can I sell this coffee stand for $300 next year?"
 If so, it might be a good investment.
-In practice, you also must consider what it costs to run the coffee stand, though if it'll be worth 50% more than what you paid for it, it's probably a well run business.
+In practice, you also must consider what it costs to run the coffee stand, though if it'll be worth 50% more than what you paid for it, it's probably a well-run business.

 If it's plausible that the business will be worth that much next year and if it's reasonable that you can sell it for that amount, you've found a wonderful opportunity.
-If either of those is unlikely, you know that you can move on to another idea.
+If either of those is unlikely, you can move on to another idea.

-In practice, the numbers aren't as easy, but the process is the same.
+In practice, the process is the same even if the numbers aren't that easy.
 The question is still "how do know what a business is worth?".
 One way of looking at that is to figure out how much money it produces.

 Free cash flow is the amount of real money a company makes for its owners—its shareholders.
 This money can be reinvested in the business to help it grow, paid out as dividends, used to buy back stock, or put into play to buy other companies to expand the market, customer base, or types of business.